mirelark/VanishingRange/docs/architecture/system-architecture.md

 VanishingRange is a free, open educational tool that visualizes the historical and current geographic range of IUCN threatened and extinct species.
 It is built to help K12 students understand biodiversity loss through explorable data, with a middle school reading level as its baseline audience.

-The system aggregates species range and observation data from authoritative public sources (IUCN, GBIF, Encyclopedia of Life, Catalogue of Life, and Protected Planet) and presents it as an interactive map visualization with supporting species information and AI-generated educational content.
+The system aggregates species range and observation data from authoritative public sources (GBIF, Encyclopedia of Life, Catalogue of Life, and Protected Planet) and presents it as an interactive map visualization with supporting species information and AI-generated educational content.

 ### 2.2 System Objectives